dougmorato/WebGoat-Documentation/FAQ.md

 1. [Q: How do I solve lesson X?](#mailing-list)

 <a name="bug-report"/>
-##  Q: How do I report a bug?
+##  How do I report a bug?

 Add your bug to the [http://code.google.com/p/webgoat/issues/list WebGoat Issues] page.

 ***

 <a name="tomcat-directory"/>
-## Q. I put the WebGoat war file in my tomcat/webapps directory and the http://localhost/WebGoat/attack URL doesn't work.
+## I put the WebGoat war file in my tomcat/webapps directory and the http://localhost/WebGoat/attack URL doesn't work.

 Rename the downloaded war file to WebGoat.war.
 Delete the existing tomcat/webapps/*WebGoat* directories.
 Restart Tomcat.

 ***

 <a name="non-tom-cat-app-server"/>
-## Q. I dropped the WebGoat war file into my non-Tomcat application server and WebGoat doesn't seem to work.
+## I dropped the WebGoat war file into my non-Tomcat application server and WebGoat doesn't seem to work.

 WebGoat uses Basic Authentication.
 The users and roles are defined in tomcat/conf/tomcat-users.xml.
 These same users and roles must be added to your application server.

 ***

 <a name="ant-file"/>
-## Q. Having problems with the ant file working properly.
+## Having problems with the ant file working properly.
 How do I configure my ant environment so that I don't receive errors such as:

 ```
 Specified VM install not found: type Standard VM, name j2sdk1.4.2.06